JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # University of Applied Sciences Europe (UE) / Faculty of Art & Design

-> **Matching Score:** 9
+> **Matching Score - ChatGPT:** 9
 > **Matching Score - Copilot:** 9
-> **Matching Reason:** This faculty is closely aligned with Barbora's interest in art and design, offering creative and interdisciplinary programs.
+> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in art and design, offering creative and interdisciplinary programs.
 > **Matching Reason - Copilot:** The strong emphasis on creative industries and practical projects aligns well with Barbora's preference for hands-on learning and creative expression.

 - **University Type:** Private University of Applied Sciences